Don't Upset the Rhythm (Go Baby Go)

-"Don't Upset the Rhythm (Go Baby Go)" is the second single from British band Noisettes' second studio album, Wild Young Hearts (2009).
-Released on 23 March 2009, the song debuted and peaked at number two on the UK Singles Chart.
+"Don't Upset the Rhythm (Go Baby Go)" is a song by English band Noisettes from their second studio album, Wild Young Hearts (2009).
+Released on 23 March 2009 as the album's second single, the song debuted and peaked at number two on the UK Singles Chart.
 The official remix features Wale and Estelle.
 The track was prominently featured in television advertisements for Mazda 2 throughout 2009 and 2010 in the United Kingdom.

 Critical reception

 Of the track, USA Today said "The London band has a grabber in Shingai Shoniwa's soul-jazz vocal, funky bass lines, snappy guitars and disco beat."

 Chart performance

-In the United Kingdom, the song made its debut on 29 March 2009 at number two and made it to number one on the iTunes downloads chart, becoming the band's highest-charting single to date.
+In the United Kingdom, the song made its debut on 29 March 2009 at number two, becoming the band's highest-charting single to date.
 The song entered the Irish Singles Chart at number 55 on 2 April 2009.
 On 9 April, "Don't Upset the Rhythm (Go Baby Go)" was the Irish chart's "greatest gainer" of the week after jumping to number 18 and ultimately peaking at number 8.